 Kaltura is a building block for Blackboard that allows you and your students to easily record, upload, manage, and publish video content to a course that is then viewable on any device.
 If you plan on using videos in your course, it is highly encouraged to share them with your class using Kaltura instead of posting them directly onto Blackboard.
 Videos posted on Blackboard may not stream properly, and more importantly, may slow down Blackboard for the entire university.

 All videos you upload to Kaltura will be stored in your personal My Media library.
-You can quickly access My Media by creating a My Media module on your Blackboard Notifications Dashboard.
+You can quickly access My Media by accessing the link via the Tools navigation in Blackboard.
+Here's a quick view of where to navigate:

 Kaltura Capture is Kaltura’s new program for creating personal capture videos.
 Using Kaltura Capture allows you to create new videos that allow you to select up to two video sources such as your webcam and a screen, or even two screens at the same time.
 These recordings are a great way to deliver weekly updates and other quick pieces of information, or to add a personalized element to wholly online course offerings.
 Note that these videos do not need to be of professional quality and cannot be edited.